Exclusive: CyrusOne’s Europe data centre strategy laid bare

 “The data center market in Europe appears huge at first glance, but when you drill down into the numbers, it quickly becomes apparent how small it really is compared to the potential.
 Just look at London – there's approximately 260 million square feet of office space in central London.
 Typically, around 5 percent of that office footprint is taken up by servers and IT infrastructure.
 So that's 13 million square feet of data center space which will move to the cloud,” says Pullen.

 “When you consider that the London data center market currently occupies just 500,000 square feet, you start to appreciate why there's room in the market for a new entrant that can build data centers very quickly.”

 Pullen says that what they're seeing right now is a race to scale.

 “The cloud companies are all facing challenges trying to forecast customer demand and in turn their requirements,” says Pullen.

 “They want to put network rows in and then scale within a single facility.
-They don’t want fragmented data centres.
-That means working with partners with the heft to build data centres to accommodate that demand.
-The overall trend we’re seeing is towards larger data centres.”
+They don't want fragmented data centers.
+That means working with partners with the heft to build data centers to accommodate that demand.
+The overall trend we're seeing is towards larger data centers.”

 While Pullen does acknowledge the term ‘digital transformation' has become quite cliché, the reality is we're still at the very beginning of an absolutely fundamental shift in how businesses consume IT resources.

-“Businesses look to the cloud to empower their transformations in the digital age, and data centres have become the 21st century’s most important infrastructure.
-Amazon’s cloud business is growing at incredible speed, as is Microsoft’s and other larger cloud providers.
-The data centre market is racing just to keep pace with them,” says Pullen.
+“Businesses look to the cloud to empower their transformations in the digital age, and data centers have become the 21st century's most important infrastructure.
+Amazon's cloud business is growing at incredible speed, as is Microsoft's and other larger cloud providers.
+The data center market is racing just to keep pace with them,” says Pullen.

 Another very popular cliché of the current times is Brexit, and given CyrusOne has set up bases in the UK, I asked Pullen if it's a concern moving forward.